paulklemm/cohort-subgroup/Documentation.md

 ###Barchart (directives/barchart.directive.js)
 This directive creates a barchart visualizing the distribution of a not continuous attribute as soon as such an attribute is selected.
 Filtering can be done by selecting single/multiple bars via mouseclick or selection frame and hitting the button "Apply filter".
-This creates a new subgroup with probands that fulfill the chosen criteria.
+This creates a new subgroup with subjects that fulfill the chosen criteria.
 If one or more subgroups have already been created then the bars are subdivided showing the initial distribution (blue) as well as the distribution within the selected subgroup (grey).

 ###Graph (directives/graph.directive.js)